digiservnet/hibp-php/README.md

 We can also filter results back to a specific breached domain by adding a domain as the 3rd param

+The `PwnedPasswd` methods can now take a second param of an `array` to specify [GuzzleHttp request options](https://docs.guzzlephp.org/en/stable/request-options.html).

 ```php
 use Icawebdesign\Hibp\Breach;